20+ Ways To Use Pimento Cheese At Breakfast, Lunch & Dinner

 It was the leading brand then as now (J.L.
 Kraft and Bros., established in 1909, acquired Phenix Cheese Company in 1930; the company is now called Kraft Foods Group).

-Philadelphia Brand actually sold two flavored cream cheeses in addition to the original plain: Chive and Pimento.
+Philadelphia Brand actually sold two kinds of flavored cream cheese in addition to the original plain: Chive and Pimento.

 All three were staples in our home.